|Written and Edited by MarkEAW

 action if they get shot down).

-to have everybody in a multiplayer coop session start on the
+it will allow everybody in a multiplayer coop session to start on the

 This is not fully tested, and may cause strange results!
 Also,

 with no time acceleration or ALT-N you will have to fly the

 mission in real time.
 EAW will try to pick the closest bases to